Influence Trumps Validation

-Maybe you won an arguement, recalled an obscure fact or simply felt like you were smarter than your peers because you scored an A+ on your last exam.
+Maybe you won an argument, recalled an obscure fact, or simply felt like you were smarter than your peers because you scored an A+ on your last exam.
 Validation is great…for yourself.
 But rarely does being validated have a positive effect on groups of other people.

 Sure you feel awesome, high-fives all around.
 But what can other people do with your validated thought?
 Not much.

-Changing the behaviors, speech, emotions of others is far more valuable than validating your own thoughts.
-It is important to validate assumptions before digging in on an idea.
+Changing the behaviors, speech, and emotions of others is far more valuable than validating your own thoughts.
+It is essential to validate assumptions before digging in on an idea.
 That’s true in most cases.
-There are sometimes when you need global buy in to your assumption that takes you past validation to the targeted goal.
+There are sometimes when you need global buy-in to your assumption that takes you past validation to the targeted goal.

 Do What I Do and What I Say #

-If I told you to take off your shirt and pants right now and put them on backwards, you’d shake your head with contempt at me.
+If I told you to take off your shirt and pants right now and put them on backward, you’d shake your head with contempt at me.